We may receive compensation when you click on links to products from our partners.

 Perfect Your Appearance

 Whether you are handing in an application, asking about positions, or attending an interview, your personal presentation is crucial.
 Make sure you are well dressed and groomed.
 Stand tall with your head held high, and offer a strong and confident handshake.
-Your application, resume and
+Your application, resume and cover letter should also be neat, tidy and well presented.

 Don’t just think about what you know or what you can do, think too about who you know.
 Get in touch with people that you have worked with in the past, use LinkedIn to build connections online, and don’t be scared to ask about available positions.